 We’ve noticed that generally, we have fewer visitors to our house on weekends.
 The only thing we can attribute this to is the added cars and people visiting.
 Could the wildlife prefer to stay “undercover” when there are so many humans milling about?

 Tom maneuvered the car into a perfect place to park while we got out and walked through brush and grass to get as close as possible.
-Getting closer by 15 meters (50 feet) is nothing compared to the distance we were from the sighting but we forged along anyway.
+Getting closer by 15 meters (50 feet) is nothing compared to the distance from the sighting, but we forged along anyway.

 The perception that moving even such a short distance closer would enhance the quality of our photos, spurred us on.
 Batting off flies and other insects, we steadied ourselves as much as possible to take today’s hippo photos.

 We’d love to have seen more hippos like we had while in the Masai Mara, Kenya, in 2013.
 But, with the inaccessibility of the Crocodile River, we happily take what we can get, always thrilled in the process.
 Here’s a photo of hippos we’d taken while on safari in Kenya:

 |We captured this “bloat” of hippos along the Mara River during our first hour on safari in Kenya in 2013.
 Here’s the link from that date.|

 The above photo doesn’t in any manner make us feel, “Oh, that was then.
 This is now.”
 Instead, we think in terms of our collective worldwide experiences.
 Africa presented these experiences to us.
 When?…is irrelevant, so it’s easy for us to revel in one hippo knowing we had the above opportunity long ago and perhaps will have more in the future.

 Here’s another photo we posted on Tom’s birthday, December 23, 2013, of this glorious hippo at sunset as we crossed the Crocodile River: